trustgraph-ai/trustgraph/README.md

 npx @trustgraph/config
 ```

-TrustGraph downloads as a set of Docker containers and can be run locally with Docker, Podman, or Minikube.
-The config tool will generate `deploy.zip` which contains either a `docker-compose.yaml` file for a Docker/Podman deploy or `resources.yaml` for Kubernetes.
-Deployment instructions are generated as `INSTALLATION.md`.
+TrustGraph downloads as Docker containers and can be run locally with Docker, Podman, or Minikube.
+The config tool will generate:
+- `deploy.zip` with either a `docker-compose.yaml` file for a Docker/Podman deploy or `resources.yaml` for Kubernetes
+- Deployment instructions as `INSTALLATION.md`.

 <p align="center">
   <video src="https://github.com/user-attachments/assets/2978a6aa-4c9c-4d7c-ad02-8f3d01a1c602"